Latin America & the Caribbean

 Improvements in care for those suffering from CKD

 Medical needs are profound, particularly in light of the lack of options for medication, dialysis and transplant.
 At the dialogue table, ASOCHIVIDA and NSEL agreed to search for opportunities to improve the quality of local health care services, as the need to do so was identified in the Needs Assessment Report commissioned by the CAO and finalized in May 2011.
 As a first step, ultrasound equipment and the services of a radiologist were provided by NSEL.
-Recently, the Ministry of Health (MINSA) approved an offer by NSEL and the German Investment Corporation (DEG) to donate US$ 320,000 to improve facilities and services at the local Health Center in Chichigalpa.
-Conversations with MINSA to implement this project are ongoing.
+Later, NSEL and the German Investment Corporation (DEG) offered to donate US$ 320,000 to MINSA to improve facilities and services at the local Health Center in Chichigalpa.
+MINSA originally accepted the offer but the project was soon modified to build and equip a new renal clinic alongside a new general hospital to be constructed in Chichigalpa.
+While MINSA has completed the new hospital it has not yet approved the construction of the renal health clinic.

 Alternate means of livelihood and other donations for those affected by CKD